jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/optimization.md

 A while later I figured out that this wasn’t true.
 The instruction set that is most of the Assembly language is a clear set of instructions to use with which you can make clear code.
 You don’t need to be concerned with the machine to make this clear code and with good architecture, it might operate at warp speed for most purposes.
 It is only when you WANT to optimize for speed that you need to understand the machine.
 The same should go for J Core.
 The programming model provides a simple and clear way to work.
 It is only when you want to optimize things that you should be concerned with the machine.

 Assembly sets this challenge: the stuff you program has effects on the speed that are totally obscure when you just understand the code.
 The code is a complete cloud over what effects it has on the speed.
-If Intel does it, then J Core can do this: the stuff you program has effects on the speed that are totally obscure when you just understand the code.
+If Intel might it, then J Core can do this: the stuff you program has effects on the speed that are totally obscure when you just understand the code.
 The code is a complete cloud over wht effects it has on the speed.

 So a message from me to me: ‘Don’t worry: design a wonderful programming model and forget about the speed implications.
 Everyone makes it a difficult to do machine oriented speed optimizations.
 I can’t correct this and I am not going to.’